Prospective budgeting for Semi-Annual Reporting (SAR) households

 As discussed more specifically below, under SAR the county welfare department still budgets prospectively, using “reasonably anticipated” income; the treatment of “fluctuating” income has been simplified; and all of the current voluntary and mandatory mid-period reporting requirements and mid-period county-initiated actions remain essentially the same under SAR, with the exception that the Income Reporting Threshold (IRT) is a lower amount, and grants may be decreased as well as discontinued based on a report of income that exceeds the IRT.
 [See ACL 12-25, page 2.]
 More recently, the California Department of Social Services (CDSS) clarified its CalFresh policies regarding the gross income limit for conferring so-called Modified Categorical Eligibility (MCE), for household reports of income over the IRT, required case actions for households with continued eligibility, and requirements for notifying households of their IRT.
 [ACL 15-42.]

 As detailed in ACL 12-25 and ACL 12-25E, recipients are required to submit one Semi-Annual Eligibility Status Report form (SAR 7) once a year, in the sixth month of the first semi-annual period, followed by annual recertification in the sixth month of the second semi-annual period.
-Under SAR, recipients have limited mandatory reporting requirements during the six-month period between eligibility reports, but are still required to report mid-period any change in income likely to render them ineligible for CalFresh benefits (130% percent of the Federal Poverty Level (FPL), as well as any address changes.
-The county must give the CalFresh household a written notice stating the “income reporting threshold” (IRT) which, if crossed, would render the household ineligible.
+Under SAR, recipients have limited mandatory reporting requirements during the six-month period between eligibility reports, but are still required to report mid-period any change in income likely to render them ineligible for CalFresh benefits (130% percent of the Federal Poverty Level (FPL), The county must give the CalFresh household a written notice stating the “income reporting threshold” (IRT) which, if crossed, would render the household ineligible.
 [ACL 12-25 at pp. 38-9.]
 Certain “non-assistance” CalFresh recipients (i.e., not receiving welfare cash-aid) are also required to report changes in work hours that could affect their eligibility.

 The county uses the reported information to calculate the CalFresh budget for the upcoming semi-annual period, called the “SAR payment period.”
 The rules regarding the SAR 7 report and what makes it complete are the same as they were under the old QR system.
 ACL 12-25 at p.
 13 discusses the SAR 7 “completeness criteria.”
 Counties use conversion multipliers for weekly and bi-weekly income that is regularly received.
 [See ACL 12-25, at pp. 27-28.]